Being an Iyengar yoga instructor is

 To attain the first level of Iyengar yoga certification a minimum of three years intensive training must be completed.
 The assessment includes a demonstrated practice of asana, a written exam, and demonstration of teaching skills.
 Most instructors take much longer to complete this process.

 Susan Goulet is the founder and director of the Milwaukee Yoga Center, which she opened in October 2000.
-She is an Iyengar Yoga Teacher certified through the Iyengar National Association of the United States at the Intermediate Senior I. She studies regularly with senior teachers, John Schumacher, Mary Obendorfer and Eddy Marks.
+She is an Iyengar Yoga Teacher certified through the Iyengar National Association of the U. S. at the Intermediate Senior I. She studies regularly with senior teachers, John Schumacher, Mary Obendorfer and Eddy Marks.
 In 2007 she studied at the Ramamani Iyengar Memorial Institute in Pune, India.

 Susan came to yoga as a last resort, trying to find relief from Crohn’s Disease, an incurable inflammation of the gastrointestinal tract.
 Almost immediately, she felt a lessening of the nagging back and joint pain, but the debilitating effects of the Crohn’s still remained.
 Finally, after replacing twelve-hour workdays as a graphic designer with a more balanced work schedule and a daily yoga practice, she was able to be free of all medication and Crohn’s symptoms.
-She now teaches yoga full-time, directs the Milwaukee Yoga Center, mentors yoga teachers and teaches yoga classes for the UWM Dance Department.
+She now teaches yoga full-time, directs the Milwaukee Yoga Center, mentors yoga teachers and teaches a 3-credit yoga and philosophy course for the University of Wisconsin-Milwaukee.

 Anne is an Iyengar Yoga Teacher certified through the Iyengar National Association of the United States.
 She was introduced to Iyengar yoga in 2002, and her ongoing appreciation for its challenges and rewards continues to deepen.
 In addition to her regular classes at Milwaukee Yoga Center with Susan Goulet, she has attended workshops with Mary Obendorfer, John Schumacher and Laurie Blakeney.
 Anne has found her practice an oasis, and hopes her students experience the physical and emotional nourishment that Iyengar yoga has brought her.